seacunilever/bipode-nextflow/docs/usage.md

 Use `batch` unless you have good reason to believe file operations are a limiting factor in your infrastructure.

-### Model Pre-compilation
+### Model Pre-compilation (shared file systems only)

-The pipeline offers a pre-compilation option for the Stan model through the `--precompile-model` parameter.
-This addresses CmdStanPy's behavior of writing compiled models to the same path as the input model.
+For shared file systems, the pipeline offers a pre-compilation option for the Stan model through the `--precompile-model` parameter, allowing the model to be compiled once and used by all fitting processes.
+This has modest performance gains, but importantly prevents concurrent writes to the compiled model path in shared file systems (see below).

 Recommended settings: